-Item Key Conclusions Further Information Potential Outcomes of Zeta Offer The Offer is conditional on Zeta receiving acceptances which, when taken together with the voting rights it already owns, will provide it with more than 50% of the total voting rights in NZO.
-Section 4.4 Zeta already directly holds approximately 17.0% of the voting rights and has lock-up agreements for a further 13.4%.
-That means that Zeta requires acceptances for approximately 28.2% of the voting rights it doesn't already own or control.
-If the Offer is accepted by all shareholders in respect of 100% of their shareholding, then acceptances will be scaled to 42% of the accepted shares.
+Item Key Conclusions Further Information Potential Outcomes of OGOG Offer OGOG is seeking a level of acceptances which, when taken together with the shares already held or controlled by OGOG, would provide it with 70% of the total voting rights in NZO.
+However, the OGOG Offer could be declared unconditional if acceptances were sufficient to provide OGOG with over 50% of the voting rights.
+Section 4.3 OGOG already directly holds approximately 4.3% of the voting rights.
+That means that OGOG requires acceptances for approximately 47.8% of the voting rights it doesn't already own or control to meet the Minimum Acceptance Condition.
+If the OGOG Offer is accepted by all shareholders in respect of 100% of their shareholding, then acceptances will be scaled to 67.55% of the accepted shares.
 The final outcome for each individual shareholder is ultimately dependent on both the number of shares that that shareholder sells into the offer and the overall level of acceptances.
-Other Merits of the Zeta Offer While we suggest that the Offer Price of \$0.72 is lower than the underlying value of the NZO shares, some shareholders may see the Offer as an opportunity to sell at least some of their shareholding at a guaranteed price (without brokerage costs).
-Section 4.5 However, all shareholders should wait until there is more clarity in relation to the OGOG proposal before making a decision as to whether to accept or reject the Zeta Offer.
+Other Merits of the OGOG Offer While we suggest that the OGOG Offer Price of \$0.78 is at the at the bottom end of the underlying value range for the NZO shares, some shareholders may see the OGOG Offer as an opportunity to sell at least some of their shareholding at a guaranteed price (without brokerage costs).
+Section 4.5 We also suggest that the NZO shares are likely to trade at a value lower than \$0.78 over at least the short term, irrespective of whether the OGOG Offer is successful or not.

 1.7.
-Acceptance or Rejection of the Offer
+Acceptance or Rejection of the OGOG Offer

-This report represents one source of information that NZO shareholders may wish to consider when forming their own view on whether to accept or reject the Offer.
+This report represents one source of information that NZO shareholders may wish to consider when forming their own view on whether to accept or reject the OGOG Offer.
 It is not possible to contemplate all shareholders' personal circumstances or investment objectives and our assessment is therefore general in nature.
 The appropriate course of action for each shareholder is dependent on their own unique situation.
 If appropriate, shareholders should consult their own professional adviser(s).